universal-ctags/ctags/docs/optlib.rst

   {_guest=<PARSER>,<START>,<END>}

 ctags maintains a data called *guest request* during parsing.
-The guest request also has three fields: `parser`, `start of area`, and `end of area`.
+A guest request also has three fields: `parser`, `start of area`, and `end of area`.